Professional Books for the End of the School Year

-Classroom Tip: I bought this book right before school was out last year and I read it over and over again during the summer, flagging pages and taking notes.
-It contains many great ideas you will put to use the first month and throughout the year.
+Classroom Tip: I bought this book right before school was out last year, and I read it over and over again during the summer, flagging pages and taking notes.
+It contains many great ideas you will put to use in the first month and throughout the year.

 Twenty teachers from a premier school district open up their classrooms and share their most valuable management tips and strategies — practical and proven ideas that can be implemented in the classroom right away.
 Dozens of full-color photographs provide inspiration to the visual learners among us.

 Classroom Tip: This may have been my absolute favorite book I discovered this year.
 The photographs gave me so many wonderful ideas for storage, organization, and classroom management that I could hardly wait for school to start last fall so I could implement them all.
 I lent my copy to a friend who used it so much she purchased me a new one because she said mine had become so worn from her using it again and again.

 Give students a head start in school with this collection of learning-packed activity pages that give them practice in math, reading, writing, vocabulary, grammar, and lots more.
 Includes a bright, colorful fold-out game board to help them build vocabulary, motivating incentive pages and stickers, a certificate of achievement, and so much more!

 Classroom Tip: This book contains many worthwhile activities that are perfect for summer enrichment.

 Give students a head start in school with this collection of learning-packed activity pages that give them practice in math, reading, writing, vocabulary, grammar, and lots more.

 Classroom Tip: This book contains many worthwhile activities that are perfect for summer enrichment for students headed to fourth grade.